pavkriz/zx-uniper/README.md

 ## Architecture

-* zx-uniper is considered to be built around the LPC4337 dual Core-M4+Core-M0 ARM controller or STM32F767VIT6
+* zx-uniper is built around the STM32F767VIT6 ARM microcontroller (original proof-of-concept has been designed for LPC4337 dual Core-M4+Core-M0 ARM controller, see `lpc4337` branch)
 * see [Wiki](https://github.com/pavkriz/zx-uniper/wiki) for details regarding the development